 - The lender orders an appraisal and collects documentation like rent rolls or leases.

-- Underwriters determine if your property meets minimum DSCR guidelines.
+- Underwriters determine if your property meets minimum DSCR loan requirements.

 - If your DSCR is comfortably above 1.20, use this leverage to negotiate a better interest rate.